steveworld/search/search-crunch/README.md

 ## CrunchIndexerTool

-`CrunchIndexerTool` is a Spark or MapReduce ETL batch job that pipes data from (splitable or non-splitable) HDFS files into Apache  Solr,  and  along the way runs the data through a Morphline  for extraction  and transformation.
+`CrunchIndexerTool` is a Spark or MapReduce ETL batch job that pipes data from (splittable or non-splittable) HDFS files into Apache  Solr,  and  along the way runs the data through a Morphline  for extraction  and transformation.
 The program is designed for flexible, scalable and fault-tolerant batch ETL pipeline jobs.
 It is implemented as an  Apache  Crunch  pipeline and as such can run on either the Apache Hadoop MapReduce or Apache Spark execution engine.
 More details are available through the command line help: